 - Charcoal grills and open fires are not allowed at any natural open space area.

-- Keys for tennis courts can be purchased for $3 at Expo, Meadowood, Utah Pool, ACAA and Highline Recreation office.
+- Keys for tennis and pickleball courts can be purchased for $3 at Expo, Meadowood, Utah Pool, ACAA and the Recreation Registration main office, 1st floor of the Aurora Municipal Center, 15151 E. Alameda Parkway.